-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.

 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that are shipped with your product. - 1 Ensure that you follow the Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Keep the plastic scribe ready.
+Read and follow the safety instructions that are shipped with your product.

+- 1 Ensure that you follow the Safety instructions. - 2 Follow the procedure listed in Before working inside your system.

-- 1 Disconnect the intrusion switch cable from the connector on the system board. - 2 Using the plastic scribe, slide the intrusion switch out of the intrusion switch slot.
+- 1 Disconnect the intrusion switch cable from the system board. - 2 Slide the intrusion switch and push it out of the slot on the chassis.

-Figure 19.
+Figure 13.
 Removing the intrusion switch

-- 1 intrusion switch

-- 3 intrusion switch cable
+- 1 intrusion switch slot - 3 intrusion switch cable

-- 5 cable routing clip (2)